epfl-ada/ada-2021-project-adada-sur-mon-bidet/README.md

 - If it is polarized, what influences it? (political acquaintance, profession, ...)
 - Bonus:
     - Does the narrative concentrate on buzzwords?
-    - Is the narrative influenced by major events (does it polarize more when certain events occur)
+    - Is the narrative influenced by major events?
     - What are the steps one should follow to bring a subject to the world's attention (at least the US)

 ## Additional datasets: